Kenshi Yonezu: Artistry

 Yonezu writes and composes all of his music.
-In his Vocaloid songs as well as his independent album Diorama, he also arranged, programmed, mixed and performed all of the instruments by himself.
+In his Vocaloid songs and his independent album Diorama, he also arranged, programmed, mixed and performed all of the instruments by himself.
 When he moved to Universal, Yonezu began working with a band to perform his music.
 Yonezu considers Japanese bands Bump of Chicken, Asian Kung-Fu Generation and Radwimps big influences on his work, and Japanese authors Kenji Miyazawa and Yukio Mishima on his lyrics.
 As an illustrator, he feels inspired by Edward Gorey's illustrations.
 Yonezu generally composes songs on the guitar, but also occasionally uses drums to work out a melody.

-Yonezu separates his musical career in two, releasing music using Vocaloids as Hachi, and music using his own voice as Kenshi Yonezu.
+Yonezu separates his musical career in two, releasing music using Vocaloids as Hachi, and music using his own voice.
 He feels that music made as Hachi was created for the Nico Nico Douga community, while songs under his real name do not have such a strong tie.
-While he did not want to record covers of his Vocaloid songs during sessions for Diorama (2012), he felt the difference between Kenshi Yonezu songs and Hachi songs blur during sessions for Yankee (2014), and recorded a self-cover of "Donut Hole."
+While he did not want to record covers of his Vocaloid songs during sessions for Diorama (2012), he felt the difference between Kenshi Yonezu songs and Hachi songs blur during sessions for Yankee (2014) and recorded a self-cover of "Donut Hole".